Jessica Lyons: Beyond My Personal Battle with Autoimmune Arthritis and More

 This blog post is part of a series of storytelling pieces, “Beyond My Personal Battle”.
 The interview-based series is dedicated to sharing an inside view of individual lives working to grow and thrive beyond the diverse challenges of illness or disability.
 Interviews are conducted by Mary Brimmer.

 What is your name and where are you from?

 My name is Jessica Lyons and I live in Buffalo, New York.

 Do you have a diagnosis for your condition and what was your journey to it like?

-I had some mysterious things happen when I was a teenager and in my second year of college had some major issues going on and I ended up interstitial cystitis, which is kind of like Crohn’s Disease but in your bladder.
+I had some mysterious things happen when I was a teenager and in my second year of college I had some major issues going on.
+I ended up with interstitial cystitis, which is kind of like Crohn’s Disease but in your bladder.
 I then continued to have other issues that were mysterious.
-About five years ago I was diagnosed with autoimmune arthritis, very similar to RA.
+About five years ago I was diagnosed with autoimmune arthritis, very similar to rheumatoid arthritis (RA).
 Then my issues started to compound because of stress.

 Right now, the things I’m dealing with most are autoimmune arthritis, trigeminal neuralgia (when the veins running to your face kind of short-circuit), and some other ailments that are being lumped under fibromyalgia.
 It seems like one person shouldn’t have so many things going on with them, but the reality is that they’re all interconnected.

 Do you have any techniques you use to deal with stress?